 Though the plant often grows as an annual in both meadow and prairie settings, there are some silene varieties with strong perennial tendencies, so they'll reliably pop up in the same spot each spring.
 These varieties will self-seed readily.
 The silene's foliage makes its grand debut in early spring and continues to persist through the late summer, however be aware that some varieties may go completely dormant in the heat of summer.

 An ideal plant for any landscape, silene has a natural ability to withstand dry conditions.
 It does have a preference for the sun, and makes a great addition to rock gardens, curbside planting areas, and other full-sun garden beds.
-Try planting silence with options like aster, bee balm, cosmos, alyssum, and calendula for a truly stunning colorful flower display that lasts from the first days of summer all the way through fall.
+Try planting silene with options like aster, bee balm, cosmos, alyssum, and calendula for a truly stunning colorful flower display that lasts from the first days of summer all the way through fall.

 |Common Name||Campion, Catchfly, Weed Silene, Fire Pink|